wnelis/Grbl-driver-python/README.md

 If the check mode is disabled, a soft reset is performed by the Grbl device and thus transmission must be suspended until the welcome message is received.

-The description of error 8, which is "Grbl '$' command cannot be used unless Grbl is IDLE.
-Ensures smooth operation during a job", one might conclude that flow control method 'character counting' is not suitable for system commands, as a system command might be sent while the state of the Grbl device is not idle.
+From the description of error 8 (Grbl '$' command cannot be used unless Grbl is IDLE.
+Ensures smooth operation during a job), one might conclude that flow control method 'character counting' is not suitable for system commands, as a system command might be sent while the state of the Grbl device is not idle.
 Using method 'send-response', the change of hitting the idle state seems to be much higher or maybe even 100%.
 I do not know if the aforementioned conclusions are correct.

 ### Design

-The structure of the module is depicted in [a picture](docs/grbl.driver.architecture.pdf).
+The structure of the module is shown in [this picture](docs/grbl.driver.architecture.pdf).